 End-of-Semester Course Evaluations: Anonymous student evaluations, rating the faculty's instruction and the course curriculum, always provide crucial quantitative data.
-Though many of the questions are subjective in nature, many are asked using a Likert Scale (Strongly Agree to Strongly Disagree), and thereby are quantifiable.
-In addition, they can be presented in comparison to data from preceding incidences of the same instructor and the same course.
-While we cannot match 2020 responses directly to how student experienced teaching and learning in Zoom classrooms during the COVID-19 educational crisis, still we can draw certain conclusions based on the context in which the learning occurred.
+Some of the questions were subjective in nature, requesting student comments or elaboration.
+But most were quantifiable using a Likert Scale (Strongly Agree to Strongly Disagree).
+The statistical data could be studied in comparison to data from preceding semesters and incidences of the same course(s).
+While we could not match 2020 responses directly to how student experienced teaching and learning in Zoom classrooms during the COVID-19 educational crisis, still we could draw certain conclusions based on the Coronavirus context in which the learning occurred.
 See Appendix F for Course Evaluation questions.